 - Allowing seemingly minor distractions to divert driver focus.
-Distractions like a phone call, a text, an argument with a passenger, eating or even fiddling around with the music player mean the driver is not focused solely on the road.
+Distractions include a phone call, a text, an argument with a passenger.
+People cause accidents by eating or even fiddling around with the music player.
+They all mean the driver is not focused solely on the road.

 - Failing to look at directions before a trip to a strange location.
 GPS can give great directions.
-But drivers not familiar with their travel plan can find themselves figuring out directions rather than concentrating on driving safely.
+But drivers failing to review a travel plan easily find themselves lost, looking at directions rather than concentrating on driving safely.

 - Not constantly scanning the road ahead, staying alert to what other drivers are doing and traffic conditions.
 Watching vehicles ahead reduces the likelihood of sudden stops, lane changes and accidents.

 - Becoming angry, agitated and tense by other drivers.
 A calm driver handles rapid changes in driving conditions better than an angry driver and is better able to deal with those challenges.

 - Ignoring bad conditions.
 Multiple car pileups occur more and more in bad weather as drivers refuse to increase following distance and reduce speeds.
 Even on local roads crash ‘em bash ‘em rear end accidents flourish in snow & ice conditions.